- 1 Getting Started

 - 7 Get It Done For You

-Before we begin the tutorial, let’s quickly look at what Web 2.0 sites are and the benefits of using them in the formation of a link wheel.
+Before we begin the tutorial, I will explain what Web 2.0 sites are, and the benefits of using them in the formation of a link wheel.

 What Are Web 2.0 Sites And Why Are They So Great?

-Web 2.0 is simply a phrase used to describe websites that emphasize user-generated content.
-Any platform that allows users to create and customize their own blog or personal website, upload their own content, or heavily contribute to the site is classed as a Web 2.0 site.
+Web 2.0 describes any website that emphasises user-generated content.
+Any platform that allows users to create and customise their own blog or personal website, upload their own content, or heavily contribute to the site is classed as Web 2.0.

-Web 2.0 sites have high authority, meaning they are trusted by Google and rank high in the SERPs.
-They are great for ranking as they often have very high Domain Authority, making it easy to increase the Page Authority of a sub-domain hosted on their platform – both of which increase the perceived value of the site.
+Web 2.0 sites generally have high domain authority, meaning Google trusts them and will rank them higher in the SERPs.
+Subsequently, a high domain authority makes it easier to increase the page authority of sub-domains hosted on these platform – both of which increase the perceived value of the site.

 Other benefits include: